SaiWunnaAung/SET09623_DevOps-Group-4-/usecase/city-use-case-2.md

 ## MAIN SUCCESS SCENARIO

-1. Information for city population largest to smallest in a world is requested.
+1. Information for city population largest to smallest in a continent is requested.
 2. Database creates a report ordering all world by population.
 3. Client provides report requested.